Carroll County License Hearing Guide

 What It Is

-• Separate from Criminal Court: Remember, this hearing is conducted by the DDS and is completely separate from your criminal case in Carroll County court.
-The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.
+• Separate from Criminal Court: The ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.
+The outcome of the ALR hearing does not directly impact the criminal case, and vice versa.

-• Decides If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the DDS has sufficient evidence to justify suspending your driver's license.
+• Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DDS has sufficient evidence to suspend your driver's license.

-• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show "preponderance of the evidence" (more likely than not) that you violated the law, rather than "beyond a reasonable doubt," which is required for a criminal conviction.
+• Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted, rather than "beyond a reasonable doubt" as in a criminal trial.

 How to Prepare

-• Understand What You Can Challenge: You can challenge various aspects of the DUI arrest and testing process at the ALR hearing, including:
+• Understand What You Can Challenge: At the ALR hearing, you can challenge various aspects of the DUI arrest, including:

 Possible Outcomes

-• Suspension Upheld: If the DDS presents sufficient evidence and you are unable to successfully challenge it, your license suspension will be upheld.
+• Suspension Upheld: If the DDS prevails at the hearing, your license suspension will be upheld.

-• Suspension Overturned: If you successfully challenge the DDS's evidence or demonstrate that the proper procedures were not followed, the suspension may be overturned, and your license will be reinstated.
+• Suspension Overturned: If you prevail at the hearing, the suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in Georgia

-• What You Can Drive For: Hardship licenses typically allow driving for:
+• What You Can Drive For: A restricted license typically allows you to drive for:

 • Work